Obtaining Informed Consent

 When the Research Involves the Collection of Body Fluids

 If you are planning to collect body fluids or tissue, a statement (sample statement below) is required that indicates that any persons at increased risk for Hepatitis B or C or HIV (AIDS) infections should not donate blood or other body fluids.
 In order to locate source participants quickly, the informed consent document should also contain the current address and telephone number of the participant.
 Compulsory screening of source participants for infections should not be done except where such screening is required to protect the validity of the research data.
 In those cases where an investigator asserts that screening is necessary, the need for such testing must be justified to the IRB.
-The consent form should also include an acknowledgement by the participant that he/she is not allergic to latex gloves; and if the participant does have this allergy, the researcher needs to state how the participant will be protected from this risk.
+The consent form should also include an acknowledgement by participants that they are not allergic to latex gloves; and if participants do have this allergy, the researcher needs to state how participants will be protected from this risk.

 When the Research Involves Physical Exertion

-Any research that involves physical exertion or activity, needs to include the following components in the Informed Consent form when discussing risks and benefits: (a) a statement noting that the university is not able to offer financial compensation nor absorb the costs of medical treatment should the participant be injured as a result of participating in this research; (b) an acknowledgement by the participant that he/she does not have any known relevant medical condition that would put him/her at risk for participating in the study; and (c) an acknowledgement by the participant that he/she has medical insurance (either Willamette student insurance or private health insurance).
-The researcher needs to articulate that a potential participant with either a known medical condition that would place him/her at risk of participating or failure to acknowledge medical insurance would disqualify the person from participating in a research study involving physical exertion or activity.
+Any research that involves physical exertion or activity, needs to include the following components in the Informed Consent form when discussing risks and benefits: (a) a statement noting that the university is not able to offer financial compensation nor absorb the costs of medical treatment should the participant be injured as a result of participating in this research; (b) an acknowledgement by participants that they do not have any known relevant medical condition that would put them at risk for participating in the study; and (c) an acknowledgement by participants that they have medical insurance (either Willamette student insurance or private health insurance).
+The researcher needs to articulate that potential participants may be disqualified from a project involving physical exertion or activity if either of the following apply: a) having a known medical condition that would place them at risk if they participate, or b) lack of medical insurance.

-When the Research Includes Children or Disabled Participants
+When the Research Includes Children or Participants with Disabilities

-Children and mentally or developmentally disabled participants are a protected group.
+Children and participants with physical or intellectual disabilities are protected groups.
 Research involving such individuals will only be approved in special situations and when risk to participants is very low.
-Participation of children under the age of 18 or disabled individuals requires signed informed consent by their parent or legal guardian.
-In addition, participation of children sufficiently old enough to understand their best interests requires that the child him/herself also sign an assent form indicating their willingness to participate.
-The assent form needs to include the same basic elements found in the informed consent form, but the language of the assent form should be developmentally appropriate given the age of the child.
-Thus, the researcher should construct an assent form that can be easily understood by the child so that he/she can make an informed choice whether or not to participate in the research project.
+Participation of children under the age of 18 or individuals with disabilities requires signed informed consent by their parent or legal guardian.
+In addition, participation of children sufficiently old enough to understand their best interests requires that the children themselves also sign an assent form indicating their willingness to participate.
+The assent form needs to include the same basic elements found in the informed consent form, but the language of the assent form should be developmentally appropriate given the age of the children.
+Thus, the researcher should construct an assent form that can be easily understood by children so that they can make an informed choice whether or not to participate in the research project.
 Even if parental approval is obtained, research ethics requires that children not be coerced to participate in research against their will.